LASP-UCL/Student-project-quickstart/README.md

-# Quickstart
+# Quickstart your project
+Congratulation on your project!
+It will be a great research journey and, as every research journey, it will start from reading!
-The purpose of this document is to guide students to start their Machine Learning university project.
+The purpose of this document is to guide you your journey on a short-term Machine Learning project.
-It provides a set of tools to i) manage the literature, ii) organise the code in GitHub, iii) write clear and reproducible code, iv) log your experiments v) use the high performance computing infrastructure at UCL, and vi) writing the report.
+It provides: a) Directions on how to start your projects, b) Skills we expect before you start c) Resources to deepen your knowledge in Deep and Reinforcement Learning, and d) Resources on how to improve your coding skills.

-When starting a new project, please send an email to `lasp@live.ucl.ac.uk` with subject `Student project: <your-student-ID>, <name-surname>`.
+To start a new project, please send an email to `lasp@live.ucl.ac.uk` with subject `Student project: <your-student-ID>, <name-surname>`.
+There is a list of available projects to work on at [this link]().
-In the email, speficy which project you will work on, the GitHub username you will use throughout, and the url of the repository you just created.
+In the email, please speficy which project you will work on, the GitHub username you will use throughout, and the url of the repository you just created (see XXX for guidelines on how to create the repository).
 Please fill this form a week in advance you intend to start your project.
-This allows us enough time to grant the permissions necessary for you to start using GitHub.
+This allows us enough time to grant you the necessary permissions on GitHub.

 ---